Brook-Xiong/information-loss-during-dimensional-reduction/ReadMe.md

 > “Every reduction hides a ghost of what once was — the unseen, the unspoken, the lost dimensions of truth.”
 > — *Brook Xiong*

+> "Dedicated to Lindy Firebrewer — the spark that once healed & burnt and now illuminates the dark edges of understanding."
 ---